 Retail Clerk '88: Prequel story on some yet-to-be-determined 8-bit platform.

-Retail Clerk '92: Attempt to write a Sega CD game, possibly fail.
+Retail Clerk '92: Attempt to write a Sega CD game, likely fail.

 [... and so on until I get bored with this idea or disappear under mysterious circumstances ...]